The Battle of Eastern Solomon Sea

 or destroying an American fleet half its size.
 The third of

-the five great carrier battles of the Pacific War had ended with
+the five great aircraft carrier battles of the Pacific War had ended with

 the Japanese minus a carrier, destroyer, submarine and an air group.